-This page contains information about wind farm costs (both as lifetime costs and a detailed cost breakdown) and about levelised cost of energy.
+This section contains information about wind farm costs (both as lifetime costs and a detailed cost breakdown) and about levelised cost of energy (LCOE).

 Costs